-Distribution: Occurring on both sides of the Cascades crest in Washington; Washington south to California.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California.

 Habitat: Seasonally moist soils of forest openings to forest understory, from low to moderate elevations.

 Conservation Status: Not of concern

 Glabrous to sparsely pubescent perennial from short, slender, fleshy rhizomes, the stems erect, 1-2 dm. tall.

 Basal leaves long-petiolate, the blades orbicular to cordate, usually simple and scalloped, if deeply lobed the lobes entire; cauline leaves 1-3, grouped above mid-length on the stem, usually with 3-5 lanceolate, entire leaflets 1-4 cm. long.

 Inflorescence of bractless, few-flowered racemes; pedicles ascending to erect, 1-2 cm. long; sepals 4, 3-5 mm. long, purplish, the outer pair saccate at the base; petals 4, pink to reddish or purplish, 9-14 mm. long; stamens 6; style slender, 3-6 mm. long.